curl/everything-curl/source/reportvuln.md

 - Request a CVE number ([Common Vulnerabilities and Exposures](https://en.wikipedia.org/wiki/Common_Vulnerabilities_and_Exposures)) using HackerOne's form for this purpose.

-- Update the "security advisory" with the CVE number.
+- Update the security advisory with the CVE number.

 - Consider informing
   [distros@openwall](https://oss-security.openwall.org/wiki/mailing-lists/distros)